superutilisateur/TotpClip/README.md

 (https://github.com/j256/java-two-factor-auth)

-I start form his otp generation method and I rewrote the parsing of the secret (b32 to ByteArray) to have a shorter (but probably less generic) solution integrated in One java file with less than 150 lines.
+I start form his otp generation method and I rewrote the parsing of the secret (b32 to ByteArray) to have a shorter (but probably less generic) solution integrated in a single java file with less than 150 lines.